phacic/datopian_data_wrangling/readme.md

 and export the required data into a csv format.

 ## Running
-This is containerized with docker and has to be installed to run
+This is containerized with docker and has to be installed to run.

 - **To run the script**

 ```shell
 docker-compose up
 ```
-This will output the files described under [Files of Interest](#files-of-interest).
+This will output (and update) the files described under [Files of Interest](#files-of-interest).

 - **To run tests**